 'I have lived on Hayling Island for fifteen years now and love Island life, I find it the most wonderful place to bring up my three children.
-My eldest son is looking ahead to year four at Mengham Junior School whilst my younger two are both enjoying Mengham Infant School, with a view to heading across over the next few years so I see my time with the school to be a long and fulfilling one.
+My eldest son has just successfully completed year 6 at MJS, my daughter is looking ahead to year five at Mengham Junior School whilst my youngest is starting in year 3 so I see my time with the school to be a long and fulfilling one.
 I currently work with a national charity supporting parents in the postnatal period.
 After having my first child I left behind a career in health and safety but embarked on a massive journey into parenthood and here I am still surviving the experience!'

 Parent Governor.
 Member of the Resources Committee.